DIY Home Decor Ideas - Learn the Best DIY Projects

 If you have a lot of colourful buttons at home, you can put them onto a wire or a string and make a hanging decoration.
 It will look great with some decorative ribbons attached.
 Buttons are also great when you want to make a small picture.
-Just sew them on a piece of fabric or glue them onto a cardboard, arranging them as you please.
+Just sew them on a piece of fabric or glue them onto cardboard, arranging them as you please.

-Don’t throw away - do it yourself!
+Don’t throw it away - do it yourself!

-DIY makers often are supporters of movements such as upcycling - transforming thrash and other used materials into art.
-It’s not only ecological, but also highly economical.
+DIY makers are often supporters of movements such as upcycling - transforming thrash and other used materials into art.
+It’s not only ecological but also highly economical.
 Giving a second life to objects which were meant to be thrown away is definitely worth the effort.

 - You can repaint old tin cans or decorate them using decoupage.
 They can be used as decorative containers for pens or other small objects.

 - You don’t have to buy plastic containers to organise things.
 Use old cardboard shoe boxes for this purpose.
 Just paint the walls or cover them with decorative paper.